aelkayesh/sdc_p2/README.md

 I created some visulaization that will explain how sure was the model of the predicted sign and which were the next probable choices

-Let's see how sure is the model in its predictions in 5 different images of the web images set:
+Let's see how sure is the model in its predictions in  different images of the web images set:

-The first image is the 'speed limit 30 km' one
+The first 3 images is the 'speed limit 30 km' sign, the model could correctly identify one out of the three (the second) with high percentage of confidence (%70), and for third image, the model was mistaken and gave about 93% to the 50 km instead, and was 7% sure that it could be the 30 km sign.
+For the first image the model went completely 100% for the 15,No vehicles sign but that was wrong.

+The next two images are for the 50 km sign, the model could correctly identify both of them,one  with almost 99% confidence, and the other with 50% confidence, giving 35% chance it could be the 30 km sign.

+The next image is for the 'Right-of-way at the next intersection' sign, the model didn't identify it but it was among the 4th highest probability with a value of 13%, giving the lead to Traffic signals sign(30%), followed by End of no passing sign (28%)

+The next 8 images were for the 'Yield', 'Stop', 'Vehicles over 3.5 metric tons prohibited', 'No entry', 'Road work', 'Traffic signals', 'Children crossing', 'Keep right', The good news is that the model was 100% sure about the prediction of each of these signs.

+Seeing these results, I get the impression that it could be the signs contains numeric speed limits that confuses the model because with low quality images, they could sometimes look similar...

 ![alt text][image3]